Lernaean Hydra

 The Lernaean Hydra or Hydra of Lerna (Λερναῖα ὕδρα), more often known simply as the Hydra, is a serpentine lake monster in Greek mythology and Roman mythology.
 Its lair was the lake of Lerna in the Argolid, which was also the site of the myth of the Danaïdes.
 Lerna was reputed to be an entrance to the Underworld, and archaeology has established it as a sacred site older than Mycenaean Argos.
-In the canonical Hydra myth, the monster is killed by Heracles (Hercules) as the second of his Twelve Labors.
+In the canonical Hydra myth, the monster is killed by Heracles (Hercules) as the second of his Twelve Labours.

 According to Hesiod, the Hydra was the offspring of Typhon and Echidna.
 It had poisonous breath and blood so virulent that even its scent was deadly.
 The Hydra possessed many heads, the exact number of which varies according to the source.
 Later versions of the Hydra story add a regeneration feature to the monster: for every head chopped off, the Hydra would regrow two heads.
 Heracles required the assistance of his nephew Iolaus to cut off all of the monster's heads and burn the neck using a sword and fire.

 In ancient Greece, the proverbial expression Ὕδραν τέμνειν, meaning 'cutting off a hydra,' was used to describe tasks that are hopeless or endlessly futile, drawing from the myth of the Hydra's regenerative heads.